Jake Drew

-Jake Drew (born March 12, 2000) is an American professional stock car racing driver.
-He last competed full-time in the ARCA Menards Series West, driving the No. 6 Ford Fusion for Sunrise Ford Racing, and part-time in the ARCA Menards Series, driving the No. 6 Ford Fusion for the seam team.
+Jacob Drew (born March 12, 2000) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing and the No. 61 Toyota Tundra TRD Pro for Hattori Racing Enterprises, and part-time in the ARCA Menards Series West, driving the No. 41 Ford Fusion for Lowden Jackson Motorsports.
 He is the 2022 ARCA Menards Series West champion.

 Racing career

 ARCA Menards Series West

 Drew made his ARCA Menards Series West debut in 2021, running full time for Sunrise Ford Racing.
-Drew had a phenomenal year, collecting 7 top-tens, 4 top-fives, and 3 pole awards.
+Drew had a phenomenal year, collecting seven top-tens, four top-fives, and three pole awards.
 Drew finished a best of second place at Irwindale Speedway and the Las Vegas Motor Speedway Bullring.
 Drew was tied for the championship with Jesse Love, however, Love won the tiebreaker, placing Drew second in the standings.

 Drew returned to Sunrise Ford for another full time season in 2022, this time driving the No. 6 car.
 Drew would have a breakout season, earning four wins, nine top fives, and ten top tens, eventually winning the championship.

 After SFR suspended their ARCA West operations after the season, Drew was unable to find a full-time ride for 2023.
+On July 12, 2023, it was announced that Drew would return to the West Series, driving the No. 41 car for Lowden Jackson Motorsports at Shasta Speedway.

 ARCA Menards Series

 Drew made his ARCA Menards Series debut, running in the race's paired event with the West Series at the Phoenix Raceway.
-Drew finished 18th.
+Drew finished eighteenth.

+Craftsman Truck Series

+Drew made his debut in 2023 at Nashville Superspeedway in the No. 66 Ford, driving for ThorSport Racing where he finished in twelfth.

 Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)